Action Status Problem Manufacturer Model Function/Features

 Unlike UK mains sockets that have a spring-loaded cover, the output mains socket has bare contacts for live and neutral, although I saw these before I bought it, intending it for a permanent connection.

 Internal connections are not insulated.
-Unsurprisingly the 'overload protection switch' is just a single pole mains inlet switch; the mains lead isn't retained, and ventilation holes in the box are so large you could get a screwdriver into it which would instantly kill you when it touched the exposed mains.
+Unsurprisingly the 'Overload protection switch' is just a single pole mains inlet switch; the mains lead isn't retained, and ventilation holes in the box are so large you could get a screwdriver into it which would instantly kill you when it touched the exposed mains.

 In the original layout the centre terminal of the pot, at mains potential, was only 2mm from the case.
 The inside of the case is painted but this is no remedy.
 The case isn't even earthed!
 Utterly lethal.